What is quid?

 Components and views can declare properties using the syntax:

-property hour: int
+component Clock property hour: int property minutes: int

 Event declaration